-The Harrison PTSA and school leadership have rallied the community to lobby for a different outcome regarding the $14.5 million Harrison construction project that would include the ninth-grade academy.
+The Harrison PTSA and school leadership to lobby for a different outcome regarding the $14.5 million Harrison construction project that would include the ninth-grade academy.

-The revote comes on the heels of a town-hall meeting with board member Alison Bartlett, who faced her new constituents at Harrison Saturday and defended her decision to vote against the project.
+The revote comes on the heels of a town-hall meeting with board member Alison Bartlett, who Saturday and defended her decision to vote against the project.

 Bartlett explained her position to about 100 attendees, saying she was perhaps the most fiscally conservative of the board’s seven members, reported the Marietta Daily Journal.

 She also said projections from the Cobb School District’s central office showed Harrison’s enrollment would drop from 2,044 students to 1,966 students next school year and that building the new center now would negatively affect the district’s general fund, which is already facing a $62.4 million shortfall, the MDJ reported.